Melanomas can begin on normal skin or in existing moles.

 Melanomas are removed.

-If they have spread, chemotherapy drugs and radiation therapy are used, but cure is difficult.
+If they have spread, chemotherapy and radiation therapy are used, but cure is difficult.

 Melanocytes are the pigment-producing cells in the skin that give skin its distinctive color.
 Sunlight stimulates melanocytes to produce more melanin (the pigment that darkens the skin) and increases the risk of melanoma.

-In 2022, about 99,780 new cases of melanoma are estimated to occur in the United States, causing an estimated 7,650 deaths.
-Although melanoma accounts for less than 5% of all skin cancers Overview of Skin Cancer Skin cancer is the most common type of cancer.
-Skin cancer is most common among people who work or play sports outside and among sunbathers.
-Fair-skinned people are particularly susceptible... read more diagnosed in the United States, it causes the most skin cancer deaths.
-Every hour, one person in the United States dies of melanoma.
+In 2023, approximately 97,610 new cases of melanoma are estimated to occur in the United States, causing an estimated 7,990 deaths.
+Although melanoma accounts for less than 2% of all skin cancers Overview of Skin Cancer Skin cancer is the most common type of cancer, and people of all skin tones can be affected.
+People who have light skin are particularly susceptible to developing most forms of skin cancer because... read more diagnosed in the United States, it causes the most skin cancer deaths.

 Melanoma readily spreads (metastasizes) to distant parts of the body, where it continues to grow and destroy tissue.